Vonage/vbc-developer/provisioning/overview.md

 # Provisioning API Overview
-The Vonage Business Cloud Call Provisioning API enables you get details on Users, Accounts and Extensions.
+The Vonage Business Communications Call Provisioning API enables you get details on Users, Accounts and Extensions.

 With these API's, you will be able to:
 * Retrieve information on Account